 THE CHALLENGE

-The Department recognized a significant pain point for the users of the systems - access to information was disjointed and involved manual moving of information between systems.
+The MI Department recognized a significant pain point for the users of the systems - access to information was disjointed and involved manual moving of information between systems.
 That led to reduced visibility, errors, and delays in response to investigations into mail in the UPS network.

 MODERNIZATION GOALS